Priyanka-Mondal/priyanka-mondal.github.io/_pages/home.md

 During this time, I had the opportunity to work as an undergraduate summer intern at [Nomura Research Institute, Kolkata](https://www.nrifintech.com){:target="_blank"}.

 Through my work, I strive to create a safer digital environment for all.
-Feel free to connect with me as I explore the world of computer security.
+Feel free to connect with me via email or LinkedIn.

 <hr>

 ## Latest news